 All graduands are required to wear prescribed academic dress to ceremonies.
 Those obtaining a degree must have a gown and hood, and those obtaining a diploma or certificate must have a gown only.
-Diploma and certificate recipients do not have a hood.
+Diploma and certificate recipients only hire a hood and do not have a hood.

-Gowns and hoods can be hired on the day of the ceremony in Room 228, Central Block (CB228).
+Gowns and hoods can be hired, from House of Graduateson the day of the ceremony in Robert Sobukwe Building, Room 228 (RS228).

 Where will the ceremony take place and how long will it last?

-The Graduation Ceremony is held in the Great Hall on East Campus, and commences promptly at 9:30; 13:30 and 17:00 for the March ceremonies.
-At 9:30 and 14:30 for the July and December graduations.
+Graduation ceremonies are held in the Great Hall on East Campus, and commences promptly at 9:30; 13:30 and 17:00 for the March ceremonies and at 9:30 and 14:30 for the July and December graduations.

-The duration of the ceremony is approximately 2 and a half hours.
+The duration of each ceremony is approximately 2½ hours.